 It is precisely why traceability is much needed today.

-In the world we live today, consumers have become health conscious.
+In the world we live in today, consumers have become health conscious.
 The demand and consumption of organic honey are rising as it is produced from organically-grown plants free of chemicals, antibiotics, and other harmful components.
-Beekeepers need to adhere to several stipulations, such as ensuring that the beehive is 8 to 12 kilometres away from the nearest source of artificial chemicals, including roads, houses, and factories, and the flowers within a specified radius from the hive must be certified organic for the honey to be truly organic.
+Beekeepers need to adhere to several stipulations, such as ensuring that the beehive is 8 to 12 kilometers away from the nearest source of artificial chemicals, including roads, houses, and factories, and the flowers within a specified radius from the hive must be certified organic for the honey to be truly organic.

 Undoubtedly, it is illegal in many countries to market honey as “organic” if it does not have the necessary certifications from government-approved regulatory bodies.
 Organic certification is also mandatory to export the product to other countries.